 Module (17) “ExportToSpreadsheet” writes a CSV sheet with the summarized readouts for each site.

-Modules (18) – (22) create color overlay png images with infected and uninfected cells outlined on the microscope images.
+Modules (18) – (22) create color overlay PNG images with infected and uninfected cells outlined on the microscope images.
 These images can be helpful for later inspection, and help in optimization of the analysis.